freealise/freealise/ai/golem.md

 The golem reads all the Jewish religious books and becomes a rabbi's assistant or priest.
-Georgian leader Gemma Frealidze - native English speaker, populist but deterministic and edited by advisor.
+Antarctic leader Gemma - native English speaker, populist but deterministic and edited by advisor.
 (gemini ai machine-learning neural-network tensorflow artificial-intelligence)

 zero temperature if generative